LoopCrypto/loop-cli/README.md

   --token-address <value>         Address of the token used as payment --amount <value>                Amount to bill.
 If '--usd' flag is present, specify the amount in USD cents (e.g. 2999 for $29.99).
 If '--usd' flag is not present, specify the native token amount (e.g. 1000000 for 1 USDC).
-  --item-id <value>               Loop Item ID that is associated with the transfer --entity-id <value>             [Optional] Loop Entity ID that the item being billed is linked to --bill-date <value>             [Optional] The date the transfer should be executed on, formatted as a UNIX timestamp in seconds.
+  --item-id <value>               Loop Item ID that is associated with the transfer --entity-id <value>             [Optional] The child entity ID that the item being billed is linked to.
+If omitted, the transfer will be linked to the entity ID in the config file
+  --bill-date <value>             [Optional] The date the transfer should be executed on, formatted as a UNIX timestamp in seconds.
 0 value indicates immediate processing (default: 0)
   --usd                           [Optional] This option should only be included if the amount is denominated in USD cents.
-No value is passed with this option, just '--usd' (default: false)
+No value is passed with this option, just '--usd' when you want 'true'.
+If it is not included, it defaults to 'false'
   -d, --debug                     [Optional] Print debug info (default: false) -h, --help                      display help for command